JunksTester/ClarkCoAnalysis/README.md

 # ClarkCoAnalysis
-Analysis of the ballots from the 2024 Presidential election in Clark Co.
-Nevada.
+Analysis of the ballots from the 2024 Presidential election in Clark County Nevada.

 Data taken from (https://elections.clarkcountynv.gov/electionresultsTV/cvr/24G/24G_CVRExport_NOV_Final_Confidential.zip)